ryandem1/oar/README.md

 - **Known Issue**: A ticket was previously open for the defect and is still pending resolution

 For False Positives or False Negatives:
-- **Test Fixed**: The test that threw the false positive/negative was fixed and can now works as expected.
+- **Test Fixed**: The test that threw the false positive/negative was fixed and can now work as expected.
 - **Test Disabled**: The test/part of the test that threw the false positive/negative was disabled.
 Possibly indicating faulty test design to begin with, lack of maintenance, or too narrow/broad of a check.

 By sticking to these definitions, the team is sticking to actionability and testing stakeholders are actively engaged in software quality.

+## Application

+While the OAR framework does not have to necessarily be tied to any one specific implementation, I set out to make an implementation myself.
+This implementation includes:

+- A minimal backend written in Go that handles CRUD test/action operations
+- A Postgres DB that will be used for minimal relational data, more for the impressive BJSON performance.
+Most test results will be schema-less documents.
+- A UI that will provide:
+  - an interface into the real-time test result ledger with a JSON filter.
+  - a central place for developers/testers to provide analysis on test results
+  - a simple resolution workflow.

+The hope is that test results have streamlined actionability and triaging software quality issues becomes engaging to all.

 ### Concepts